mikedeshazer/bricks/README.md

 ## Requirements

-    Node.js
-    NPM
-    Truffle
-    Ganache
+    Node.js & npm (If you don't have it, install [here](https://nodejs.org/en/)) Truffle (npm install -g truffle)
-    Basic understand of how all of these work.
+    Ganache (If you don't have it, install [here](https://www.trufflesuite.com/ganache)) Basic understanding of how all of these work.

 ### Installation